Kevin Webster: Casting

 Actor Michael Le Vell auditioned for the role and landed the part after he had played another character called Neil Grimshaw, a newspaper delivery boy who worked at The Kabin.

 Kevin Webster as he appeared in 1983.

 Characterisation

-Kevin is very much a family man and looks out for them.
-ITV publicity say of the character: "A no-nonsense garage mechanic who likes an uncomplicated life and his tea on the table when he comes home from work.".
-In the book 'Life in The Street' by Graeme Kay, Kevin is described as a very cheerful yet cautious character.
+Kevin is a family man and looks out for his family.
+ITV publicity describes the character: "A no-nonsense garage mechanic who likes an uncomplicated life and his tea on the table when he comes home from work."
+In the book Life in the Street by Graeme Kay, Kevin is described as a "very cheerful yet cautious" character.

 Development

-Background

-Kevin is the son of Bill (Peter Armitage) and Alison Webster.
-Kevin's mother died of cancer when he was just 15 years old and this experience traumatised him.
-He first appears in 1983, as an apprentice mechanic working for Brian Tilsley (Chris Quinten).
-His father Bill and his younger sister, Debbie (Sue Devaney), later join him.
-Initially his life consists of working by day and drinking with friends Terry Duckworth (Nigel Pivaro) and Curly Watts (Kevin Kennedy) in the evening.
-He dates Mandie Whitworth, a friend of Terry's girlfriend and Michelle Robinson and meets his long term love interest, Sally Seddon (Sally Dynevor), in 1986 and they later marry.
-The Websters buy Number 13 from Hilda Ogden (Jean Alexander) after she leaves to work as a doctor's housekeeper.